davfranco1/davfranco1/README.md

 ## Hi there 👋 David here.

-Data scientist 👨‍💻 with a background of engineering 🛜 and management 💼, fluent in Spanish, English, Portuguese and currently learning German, based in Madrid, Spain 🇪🇸.
+Data scientist 👨‍💻 with a background of engineering 🛜 and management 💼, fluent in Spanish, English and Portuguese, learning German, based in Madrid, Spain 🇪🇸.

 Passionate about new tech 💡, airplanes ✈️, sports 🏋️‍♂️ and the great outdoors 🏞️.